-RCI Banque's (RCI) Baa1 long-term senior unsecured debt and deposit ratings reflect the bank's Baseline Credit Assessment (BCA) and Adjusted BCA of baa3; and (2) two notches of uplift under our Advanced Loss Given Failure (LGF) analysis, stemming from the large volume of senior long-term debt.
+RCI's long-term deposit and senior unsecured debt as well as its subordinated debt ratings reflect the bank's BCA and Adjusted BCA of ba1 and the application of Moody's Advanced Loss Given Failure (LGF) analysis to its liabilities.
+The LT deposit and senior unsecured debt benefit from two notches of LGF uplift stemming from a large volume of senior long-term debt, which results in a very low expected loss rate on these instruments.